This looks amazing around my water garden.

 Upon receipt of your plants, unpack and unwrap the roots and mist with water.
 Plant within 24-48 hours.
 If you can not plant within this time frame, put your plants in a cool location (ex- basement, garage or cellar) and water the roots daily.
 Cover them back up with the plastic so they will not dry out until you can plant them.
 After planted, water every evening after the sun goes down for 5 days.

-Glade Ferns is excellent to have anywhere around the house and brings beautiful shape and color to your home.
+Glade Fern is excellent to have anywhere around the house and brings beautiful shape and color to your home

 Botanical Latin Name: Diplazium